jsrimr/crypto_analysis/README.md

 ![Decoupling_coins](Bitcoin_and_decoupling_coins.png)

-## Questions & Answers in this repo
+## Summary : Questions & Answers in this repo
 1. Are altcoins are just a leveraged version of Bitcoin?
 : No, 7% of Alt-coins don't have linear relationship with Bitcoin
 2. Is the relationship found in question1 applies same regardless of the market situation?